mauroservienti/NServiceBus.AttributeRouting/README.md

 endpointConfiguration.EnableAttributeRouting();
 ```

+NOTE: Only Messages and Commands are supported.
+Inj NServiceBus Events are treated differently based on the underlying transport capabilities.
+If the transport supports native pub/sub (e.g. RabbitMQ or Azure Service Bus) everything is handled automatically, otherwise publishers needs to be manually registered.
+As of now registering publishers using attributes is not supported.

 ## Routes override

 Attributes based routes are applied after explicitely defined routes, this allows to define overrides for routes defined using attributes.